alexpods/angular2-universal-starter/README.md

-# Angular2 Fullstack Starter Kit
+# Angular2 FullStack Starter Kit
 Enjoy server-side rendering and WebWorkers in your application!

 #Quick start